IM-UR-CITY/im-ur-city/index.md

 ## Project Status:
 ---------------------------------------

-The project is in the initial development stages and is currently focused on the development of the individual Centers.
+The project is in the initial development stages and is currently focused on the development of the specialised Centers.
 The initial Centers, the _Digital.Libraries.Center_ and _Digital.Agents.Center_, are currently in the process of being developed and will be launched in the near future.

 ## Project Components: